PatrickJS/PatrickJS-starter/README.md

 ```

-If you're prototying and you will fix the types later you can also declare it as type any
+If you're prototyping and you will fix the types later you can also declare it as type any

 ```typescript
 declare var assert: any;